 I help entrepreneurs save time, money, and aggravation as they navigate the complexities of trademark registration.
 I also help them avoid costly legal mistakes in the selection and use of their trademarks.

-Most trademark applicants use a trademark lawyer for filing an an application, and for receiving legal advice regarding the use of trademark.
+Most trademark applicants use a trademark lawyer for applying, and for receiving legal advice regarding the use of a trademark.

-A trademark attorney may help you avoid potential legal drawbacks.
+A trademark attorney Los Angeles may help you avoid potential legal drawbacks.
 Common legal assistance that a trademark lawyer can provide with your trademark needs including:

 Trademark registration is obtained from the United States Patent & Trademark Office to help protect your brand.
-Trademark registration has many advantages such as creating a legal presumption of ownership and the right to sue for infringement should an infringement occur.
+Trademark registration has many advantages such as creating a legal presumption of ownership and the right to sue for infringement should infringement occur.

 Registering your mark will help prevent others from potentially selecting a confusingly similar mark.
 Trademark registration will also allow you to place a “®” mark next to your brand name and indicates that you have federally registered your trademark.
 Thus, registration is the most important step in protecting your trademark.

 Trademark Clearance Search

-A trademark lawyer can do a Trademark Clearance Search before you choose a name, logo, or slogan for your business.
+A best trademark lawyer can do a Trademark Clearance Search before you choose a name, logo, or slogan for your business.

 A search of federal and state trademark registration databases for similar marks that are used on related goods or services before filing.
 Our search tells if your mark or a similar mark is already registered or is awaiting registration.

-This prevents a trademark application from being rejected by the Untied States Patent & Trademark Office and prevents a possible infringement lawsuit.
+This prevents a trademark application from being rejected by the United States Patent & Trademark Office and prevents a possible infringement lawsuit.
 Please note, the USPTO does not conduct trademark searches.
-Thus, it’s crucial for a trademark lawyer to do a trademark search before you choose a mark.
+Thus, a trademark lawyer must do a trademark search before you choose a mark.

 Cease and Desist Letter

-A document written by an entertainment lawyer sent to an infringer to halt purportedly unlawful activity.
-The letter warns that if the infringer does not cease and desist by the deadline specified in the letter, that party may be sued.
+A document was written by an entertainment lawyer sent to an infringer to halt purportedly unlawful activity.
+The letter warns that if the infringer does not cease by the deadline specified in the letter, that party may be sued.